 A stuck caliper can cause your vehicle to pull to the left or right when you try to brake.
 Your car may also pull off to one side due to a collapsed brake hose or uneven brake pads.
 Either way, different amounts of pressure end up being applied to different wheels, so your car moves in a way it should not.

 Leaking brake fluid can cause your brake pedal to feel mushy.
 It will feel as though it has hit the floor.
 You can see if this is the culprit by putting a piece of cardboard under your car over night to see if it catches any fluid.
 The culprit could also be an issue with the vacuum system or an obstruction in the brake line.

 Do not delay essential brake repairs.
-Contact Thompson Automotive in Englewood, Colorado immediately, so you can drive your car around town safely once again.
+Contact Thompson Automotive here in Englewood, so you can drive your car around town safely once again.